Ecommerce warranty support guide

 Thank you,

 Thank you for your patience while we reviewed the warranty request.
-The warranty replacement has been approved for [approved item/part].
+The warranty support has been approved for [approved item/part/support path].

 The next step is [shipping instruction/return instruction/confirmation step].
 Please note: [timeframe, exclusions, or shipping detail if applicable].